 - Accommodation: Accommodation is provided and climber’s park fees cover this cost.
 No porter will have to sleep outside; they will either sleep in huts or tents.

 - Loads: No porter should be asked to carry a load that is too heavy for their physical abilities (maximum: 20 kg on Kilimanjaro, 25 kg in Peru and 18 kg in Nepal).
 Weight limits may need to be adjusted for altitude, trail and weather conditions.
-Our clients will be told that the maximum luggage they can take with them on a trek which is to be carried by porters is 8 kg.
+Our clients will be told what the maximum luggage is they can take with them on a trek.
 A porter will carry the luggage of 2 people.

 - Clothing All: staff will have correct clothing, that is sufficient to stand the coldness on mountains and sun glasses, hats and/or sunscreen to protect them from strong UV-light at high altitudes.

 - Medical Care: All medical bills will be paid for staff taken ill during the climb.
 Staff will be evacuated from the mountain if they become ill and will nevertheless be paid for the whole climb.

 - Client Awareness and Behaviour: Porters and clients will be introduced by name at the start of the trek.
 Clients will be given advice on how much to tip and the procedure for tipping.

 In many countries that we visit, you can find children at work at a young age.
 We want to work according to the guidelines of the International Labour Organisation (ILO).
 Not all work done by children should be classified as child labour that is to be targeted for elimination.
 Children’s or adolescents’ participation in work that does not affect their health and personal development or interfere with their schooling, is generally regarded as being something positive.
-In the tourism sector we have noticed several forms of child labour, that we want eliminate:
+In the tourism sector we have noticed several forms of child labour, that we want to eliminate: